Getting Rid of the Excuses for Not Exercising

 Boredom can set in.
 Grab an iPod or Smart Phone.
 Load music specifically to the beat of how fast you wish to walk.
 Specific albums, paced to different beats to keep a certain controlled miles per hour, are wonderful.
 Strutting to the music helps!
 Loading an audio book of high interest works beautifully too.
 Only listen to the book while walking.
 Who knows, you might even start looking forward to the walk to continue the great read!

 What about other exercises qualifying for good use at home?
 Here is a “different” thought, but one that works for me.
 While I watch my favorite television shows or even the news, I make it a point to do floor exercises.
 I purchased a couple of good exercise DVDs and loaded them to my laptop.
 I exercised using the DVDs a couple of times giving the exercises my full attention.
 Then, I just play the DVD where I can see it while my favorite shows are on.
 With the volume turned off on the computer, I glance at the screen merely to guide me in the exercises.
 I get at least thirty minutes of exercise a day using this approach.
 As non-traditional as this might sound, it avoids the boredom that can go with exercise for me.
-My favorite DVDs are Pilates and “walk in place”
+My favorite DVDs are Pilates and “walk in place” but a plethora of quality DVDs exist and are relatively easy to find in stores or online.

 As far as exercising at work, exercises to do at a desk certainly help in the master plan and are easy to find.
 Think beyond the desk.
 Park the furthest distance possible from the entrance.
 Take the stairs and not the elevator.
 Stand when possible versus sitting.
 Remember to get in those ten thousand steps!
 Taking a walk during lunch works to get those steps in as well.